 The Council is a Member of SWAP.
 This is a group of Councils in the South West who have joined together to share skills in the delivery of internal audit services.
-During 2017/18 the Council paid £100,625 to SWAP (£100,625 in 2016/17).
-Jason Vaughan, Strategic Director, representing West Dorset DC, Julie Strange, Head of Finance, representing Weymouth and Portland BC and Johnathan Symes, Financial Resources Manager, representing North Dorset DC, served as directors during the year.
+Jason Vaughan, Strategic Director, representing West Dorset District Council, Julie Strange, Head of Finance, representing Weymouth and Portland Borough Council and Johnathan Symes, Financial Resources Manager, representing North Dorset District Council, served as directors during the year.